cerarjaka/cerarjaka/README.md

 - 👋 Hi, I’m @cerarjaka
-- 👀 I’m interested in Python, Django, Django-Rest-Framework, JavaScript, React, NextJS
+- 👀 I’m interested in Python, Django, Django-Rest-Framework, JavaScript, Vue, React, Nuxt, Next
 - 🌱 I’m currently learning Django-Rest-Framework, NextJS
 - 💞️ I’m looking to collaborate on an interesting project.
 Open for all kinds of projects.
 - 📫 How to reach me jaka.k.cerar@gmail.com or @_cerarj